-If you go to any commercial gym in America there is no doubt that it will be filled with countless amounts of machines to “work out” on.
+If you go to any commercial gym in America, there is no doubt that it will be filled with countless machines to “work out” on.

 Sometimes I wonder why they don’t just melt them down and make more free weights!!!

-In this article I hope to clearly show you how using kettlebells in your workout routine can build strong healthy joints and a lean mean body.
+In this article, I hope to show you how using kettlebells in your workout routine can build strong, healthy joints and a lean, mean body.
 Let’s start with a little history from a time before crowded mega gyms and fancy fitness machines.

 The 60s – Gyms Before Machines

-Before 1960 it was uncommon to see a gym anywhere that was stocked with multiple floors full of butt blasting machines, hip adductor machines, and the all too common cardio machines.
-Back then most of the gyms were set up with an open floor, some spotting racks, and an ample supply of free weights and gymnastic equipment.
+Before 1960 it was uncommon to see a gym stocked with multiple floors full of butt blasting machines, hip adductor machines, and the all too common cardio machines.
 Why?
+Back then, most gyms were set up with an open floor, some spotting racks, and an ample supply of free weights and gymnastic equipment.

 Because it works!!!